Resistance movement: Geographies of resistance

-There are many forms of resistance in relations to different power dominations and actors.
+There are multiple forms of resistance in relations to different power dominations and actors.
 Some resistance takes place in order to oppose, change, or reform the exploitation of the capitalist economic systems and the capitals, while other resistance takes place against the state or authority in power.
 Moreover, some other resistance takes place in order to resist or question the social/culture norms or discourse or in order to challenge a global trend called "globalization".
-For example, LGBT social movements is an example of resistance that challenges and tries to reform the existing cultural norms in many societies.
+For example, LGBT social movements is an example of resistance that challenges and tries to reform the existing cultural norms in multiple societies.
 Resistance can also be mapped in various scales ranging from local to national to regional and to global spaces.
 We can look at a big-scale resistance movement such as anti-globalization movement that tries to resist the global trend of capitalist economic system.
 Or we can look at the internal resistance to apartheid, which took place at national level.
 Most, if not all, social movements can be considered as some forms of resistance.

 Not all resistance takes place in physical spaces or geographies but in "other spaces" as well.
 Some resistance happens in the form of Protest Art or in the form of music.
 Music can be used and has been used as a tool or space to resist certain oppression or domination.
 Gray-Rosendale, L. (2001) put it this way:

 In the age of advanced IT and mass consumption of social media, resistance can also occur in the cyberspace.
 The Aboriginal Health and Medical Research Council of NSW's Tobacco Resistance and Control (A-TRAC) team created a Facebook page to help promote anti-smoking campaign and rise awareness for its members.
 Sometimes, resistance takes place in people's minds and ideology or in people's "inner spaces".
 For example, sometimes people have to struggle within or fight against their inner spaces, with their consciousness and, sometimes, with their fear before they can resist in the physical spaces.
 In other cases, people sometimes simply resist to certain ideology, belief, or culture norms within their minds.
-These kinds of resistance are less visible but very fundamental parts of all forms of resistance.
+These kinds of resistance are less visible but are fundamental parts of all forms of resistance.